One-Piece-Society/OPBOT/README.md

     [testing]
     isproduction=false
     disableAdmin=false
+    DisableMultiplayer=false
     ```

 2. Start instance of Docker
 3. Build script using docker
 4. Run script from docker command

+## Data loging and information

+There is a comprehensive verification log with time stamps in the "admin.log" file, "rpgData.log" is a secondary log for user info.
 ## Maintaining functionality

 1. Generate python module requirements with